 - Keep the room temperature cool and your bedroom as dark as possible at night.
 Use an eye mask, earplugs, or a white noise machine if lights and sounds are disturbing you.
 Try to keep distractions like TVs, laptops and phones outside of your sleep space.

 - Make sure your mattress is in good shape.
 Beds can play a significant role in pain, and one study found Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
 View source that just switching from an old bed (average age 9.5 years) to a new one reduced pain and stress while improving sleep.
-Your mattress should have enough give to prevent pressure points, while still keeping your back and neck aligned properly.
+The best mattress for you will have enough give to prevent pressure points, while still keeping your back and neck aligned properly.

 - Keep evening meals on the lighter side – protein, vitamin-rich veggies and carbohydrates help sleep, while high-fat and spicy foods can steal it.
 Avoid eating close to bedtime.

 - Restrict caffeine use to the morning only, and try to not to drink alcohol within a few hours of bed.
 Caffeine can keep you wired for hours, while alcohol can affect restorative sleep during the night.

 - Try to stick to a fairly regular sleep and wake schedule, and give yourself plenty of time to sleep at night so you aren’t worried about the alarm clock.